allegory-software/allegory-sdk/README.md

-# The Allegory SDK
+# :candy: The Allegory SDK

 The **Allegory SDK** is a self-contained cross-platform low-code programming environment for developing web-based **database-driven business apps** in **LuaJIT** and **JavaScript**.

-The server-side stack is written entirely in Lua and contains:
+The **server-side stack** is written entirely in Lua and contains:

  * a coroutine-based scheduler for epoll and IOCP multiplexing.
  * a programmable web-server-as-a-library.